We've all heard the phrase 'organized chaos', but what about the phrase 'organized system'?

 • Proper labeling - whether you store your records electronically, in the cloud, or in a filing cabinet, ensure you find a standard labeling system that can be implemented throughout the organization.
 This includes date format, name format, and version format.

 • Follow a checklist - every business has multiple processes, so work on creating and following a checklist for necessary steps and documents that need to be completed.
 If you're hiring, follow the new hire checklist for things like pre-employment drug testing and background check results, and then use this as a way to ensure you have the documentation you need to have on file for that individual.
-In addition, termination checklists are also highly recommended and a great resource to have on hand.
+Termination checklists are also highly recommended and a great resource to have on hand.